ml0130/knowledge-base/readme.md

 # VSS Knowledgebase

-The VSS Knowledgebase site is an open-source collaborative project allowing members of the VATSIM community to work together to create high-quality content.
+The VSS Knowledgebase site is an open-source collaborative project allowing members of the flight simulation community to work together to create high-quality content.

 ## Contributing